JovanYap/JovanYap/README.md

 <hr>

 ### Currently Working On...
-- NUSTimetable
-- Personal website
+- Personal portfolio website
+- Brain Tumor Segmentation using 3D U-Net on MRI
+- Open source projects
 - Apple app
 - Finetuning an opensource LLM with RLHF to create a chatbot:
   - [Click here to use models trained by me](https://huggingface.co/TheTravellingEngineer)
   - Models: PaLM2, Llama2, Mpt, Stable-vicuna
-- Online chatbot
 - Many other projects

 <!-- ### Find me at...